 That’s when I started making an appointment with the nearest branch.
-But I actually typed the date wrongly. *double smack forehead*
+However, I typed the date wrongly. *double smack forehead*

 The appointment was made for Thursday – for one person.
-We both went anyways.
+Despite that, we both went anyways.

 She gladly took both of us in and assisted us in opening our Go accounts, applied and gave us our debit cards.

 We also obtained our bank statements to prove that our bank accounts are fully functional.
 The last one is really important as you need the prove to apply for your IRD account.

 This is a little off topic as we’re talking about preparation for New Zealand, but I thought since I’ve covered the bank part, why not talk about IRD as well.